commercialhaskell/stack/GUIDE.md

 Two notes for future improvement:

-* One Travis whitelists the stack .deb files, we'll be able to simply include stack in the `addons` section, and automatically use the newest version of stack, avoiding that complicated `before_install` section
+* Once Travis whitelists the stack .deb files, we'll be able to simply include stack in the `addons` section, and automatically use the newest version of stack, avoiding that complicated `before_install` section
 * Starting with stack-0.1.4.0, there are improvements to the test command, so